Parallel Civil Litigation: The UK Perspective

 34.5 Securities litigation

-As noted above, securities litigation in England and Wales is relatively under-developed in comparison with the position in the United States.
+As noted above, securities litigation32 in England and Wales is relatively under-developed in comparison with the position in the United States.
 However, there are a number of ways in which investors in securities can seek relief before the English courts, and in recent years there has been an increase in the volume of such litigation, due in part to the growing role of third-party litigation funders and specialist claimant law firms.

 34.6 Other private litigation

 The common law doctrine of illegality may prevent a party to a contract tainted by illegal conduct from enforcing their contractual rights and remedies in certain circumstances.
-Historically, the law in this area has been complicated and unclear, but it was recently reconsidered by nine Supreme Court justices in the case of Patel v.
-Mirza.
-The majority held that the essential rationale underpinning the illegality doctrine is that it would be contrary to the public interest to enforce a claim if to do so would harm the integrity of the legal system.
-They identified the following three factors which must be taken into account when considering whether to allow a claim which is in some way tainted by illegality:
+Historically, the law in this area has been complicated and unclear, but it was reconsidered by nine Supreme Court justices in the case of Patel v.
+Mirza.35 The majority held that the essential rationale underpinning the illegality doctrine is that it would be contrary to the public interest to enforce a claim if to do so would harm the integrity of the legal system.
+They identified the following three factors, which must be taken into account when considering whether to allow a claim that is in some way tainted by illegality:

 - the underlying purpose of the prohibition that has been transgressed, and whether that purpose would be enhanced by denial of the claim;